AZGchip/Team_Manager/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-This program prompts and gets info from the user to generate a organized list of the members of a given team. the program accepts one manager and any number of employees, interns, and engineers. the end result is saved as an html in the output folder.
+This program prompts and gets info from the user to generate a organized list of the members of a given team. the program accepts one manager and any number of employees, interns, and engineers.
+The end result is saved as an html in the output folder.

 ## Table Of Contents
 * [Installation](#Installation)